Easy Apple Crisp

 Using a combination of apples gives a variety of textures and flavors.
 Apples that bake up mushy are better suited for apple sauce than apple crisp or pie, so avoid those.
 Pair some sweet apples with tart apples for an exquisite depth of flavor.

 An apple crisp can keep at room temperature on the day it is baked.
-Unfortunately, the apple crisp topping may start to absorb some liquid from the apples and this will hasten its spoiling.
+Unfortunately, the apple crisp topping may start to absorb some liquid from the apples after the first day and this will hasten its spoiling.

-I recommend just covering the part of the crisp where servings have been removed with plastic wrap, not over the crisp topping.
+Make sure to cover the part of the crisp where servings have been removed with plastic wrap, not over the crisp topping.
 This will minimize the softening of the remaining crumble.
-It will keep 2-3 days in the refrigerator.
+It will keep 2-3 more days in the refrigerator.
 Gently rewarm in the microwave to serve, if desired.

 - Slow Cooker Apple Crisp